enso-org/enso/doc/design/type-system/type-discipline.md

 7. `:` vs `<:` in the presence of inductive types and open rows.
 Think about covariance and contravariance of polymorphic type variables.

+8. Re-write and re-section the initial portions of this document.

 # Steps

 1. Wojciech produces examples of program fragments and the types that should be